rancher/elemental-docs/versioned_docs/version-1.4/cloud-config-reference.md

     - /tmp/script.sh
 ```

-In the above exaple there is one `boot` stage including two steps, one to create an executable script file and a second one
+In the above example there is one `boot` stage including two steps, one to create an executable script file and a second one
 that actually runs the script.

 Yip also supports `*.before` and `*.after` suffix modifiers to any given stage.
 For instance, running the `network` stage